rricharz/R65/README.md

 a few minor bug fixes.

 The software also includes an extended disk operating system module (EXDOS), which has been modified substantially.
-In this module, the commands allowing to manipulate the data on the inherently unreliable floppy disks have been removed.
-They were available in
-the original R65 systems to allow to recover data from broken floppy disks.
-Because the floppy disk emulation of the emulator is reliable, they are not required anymore.
 A number of commands have been added to the emulator version of the extended disk operating system module.
 They allow to import and export serial data files to and from the Linux operating system and to "change floppy disks".
 The emulator emulates 2 floppy drives as in the original system, but can handle an unlimited number of floppy disks.

-The original text editor has not been implemented, because it must be considered extremly user unfriendly given todays standards.
+The original text editor has not been implemented, because it must be considered very user unfriendly given todays standards.
 Instead, using the "edit" command of EXDOS, the file to edit is automatically exported to the Linux file system, and the Linux text editor "leafpad" is called.
 Once leafpad is quit, the edited file is imported automatically